PtFEM/PtFEM.jl/README.md

 Fundamental and great development work related to solving partial differential equations is done in several other Julia packages, e.g. [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl), [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), [JuliaFEM.jl](http://www.juliafem.org) and  [JuaFEM.jl](https://github.com/KristofferC/JuAFEM.jl) to name a few.

-Outside of Julia at least 2 other toolkits should be mentions, i.e.  [deal.II](http://dealii.org) and [FEniCS](https://fenicsproject.org).
+Outside of Julia at least 2 other toolkits should be mentioned, i.e.  [deal.II](http://dealii.org) and [FEniCS](https://fenicsproject.org).

 A companion package to [CSoM.jl](https://github.com/goedman/CSoM.jl), [NMfE.jl](https://github.com/goedman/NMfE.jl) based on [Numerical Methods for Engineer](https://books.google.com/books?id=lxGPQmuSwBQC&source=gbs_similarbooks) by I M Smith and D V Griffiths, is also under development but development work for this educational set of programs is happening on a slower pace as in my mind it should form a bridge to some of the above mentioned Julia packages related to solving differential equations.